Chelsea’s chase of Matthijs de Ligt boosted by admiration of Thomas Tuchel - NewsBreak

 Chelsea’s chase of Matthijs de Ligt boosted by admiration of Thomas Tuchel

-Thomas Tuchel’s ability to coax the best out of defenders is central to Chelsea’s pursuit of Juventus’ Matthijs de Ligt, the PA news agency understands.
+Thomas Tuchel’s ability to coax the best out of defenders is central to Chelsea ’s pursuit of Juventus ’ Matthijs de Ligt .

 Chelsea are thought to have been encouraged to continue negotiations with Juventus due to the Netherlands defender’s admiration for Blues boss Tuchel.

-De Ligt is understood to be keen to work under Tuchel, having seen how the German coach helped the likes of Toni Rudiger thrive at Chelsea.
+De Ligt is understood to be keen to work under Tuchel, having seen how the German coach helped the likes of Antonio Rudiger thrive at Chelsea.

 The Blues have emerged as favourites to sign De Ligt should the 22-year-old leave Juventus this summer, with the Old Lady hierarchy accepting his desire for a new challenge.